-Getting an internship can be a little scary – at least for me it was.
+Getting an internship can be a little scary—at least for me it was.
 It meant leaving the comfort of the classroom and branching out into the real world.
-However, I got over my fear and found the perfect internship and in this post I'm sharing some tips that helped me out including how to go about finding one, handling internships that are paid and unpaid and preparing to use this knowledge towards school and a career.
+However, I got over my fear and found the perfect internship for me.
+In this post, I'm sharing some tips that helped me out.
+I'll include how to find internships, handling internships that are paid and unpaid, and preparing to use all that newly gained knowledge in school and your future career.

 Some questions college students face when looking into internships for the first time include:

 Does this mean every job will be the same?

 These are all valid questions (that I'll be answering) and definitely not questions you need to stress over.
 Internships are actually one of the best things a college student can be a part of.
 In fact, sometimes even high school students or post-graduates can get internships.
 There's no age limit to worry about if you're considering how to find internships.
 Let's get into it:

 How to find internships that suit you:

 1. Put your name on your school's job email list

 I did this by going to my university's “Career Services” office.
 Every campus has a similar office, be it student services, career services or advisory services.
 This office helps you learn how to find internships.
 I put my email on the important mailing lists that applied to my major and received countless job listings every week (and still do).